w3c/wai-curricula/intro.md

 ##### Suggested teaching methods

-* **Demonstrations**: - Have experienced assistive technology users demonstrating the tools first.
-Ask them to use already accessible contents so that students can perceive the advantages of developing and designing in an accessible way.
 * **Presentational**:
 	* Elaborate on the most well-known assistive technologies that exist today: screen readers, screen magnifiers...
 	* Elaborate on the most well-known adaptive strategies that exist today: captions, audio descriptions, braille...
+* **Demonstrations:** - Have experienced assistive technology users demonstrating the tools first.
+Ask them to use already accessible contents so that students can perceive the advantages of developing and designing in an accessible way.

 ##### Suggested activities